 3) Have you had to repair it before?
 It might be worth preserving a reliable, efficient unit for a minor repair, but multiple repairs on the same unit quickly add up to the cost of buying new.

 4) Has a minor leak been getting worse for some time?
-That’s normal, but it’s typically a sign that the end is near.
+That’s typically a sign that the end is near.

 Repairs—Minor or Major?